echobind/eslint-plugin-echobind/README.md

 ```

 ## Provided Configs

 This plugin provides the following configs:

-* react: Use this for React projects with TypeScript
+* [React](./lib/configs/react.js): Use this for React projects with TypeScript
-* node: Use this for Node projects with TypeScript
+* [NodeJS](./lib/configs/node.js): Use this for Node projects with TypeScript
+* [React Native](./lib/configs/react-native.js): Use this for React Native projects with TypeScript